tsunamishadow/bonusheroes/battlepass.md

 - Ranked Role queing
 - The couriers
 - The terrain
-- Creep model change
+- Creep model change *(only one person your party needs this to work)*
-- Lion item (to be released in the future)
+- Lion item *(to be released in the future)*
-- Meepo announcer (to be released in the future)
+- Meepo announcer *(to be released in the future)*
 - Chat lines and sprays
 - Arcana voting
 - Ranked Challenge tokens
 - Fantasy Dota
+- In game visual effects

-If nothing in this list is something you want to pay for, it would be wiser to not purchase this BattlePass
+If nothing in this list is something you want to pay for, it would be wiser to not purchase this BattlePass.
+Almost everything that can be purchased later will be cheaper to buy through the secondary market later.

 ## Mutation